3D Printed Cello

 Maddie Frank originally made this cello entirely with a 3D printer, excluding the strings, tailgut, endpin, and endpin screw.

 Frank entered and tied for first place in the Additive Manufacturing Users Group (AMUG) Advanced Finishing Competition (2019).

-After the AMUG competition, she had a luthier fit the cello with standard pegs, fine tuners, and a new bridge, in order to make the instrument easier to play.
+After the AMUG competition, she had a luthier fit the cello with standard pegs, fine tuners, and a new bridge, to make the instrument easier to play.

 Model for the 3D Printed Cello

-Using a digital scanning arm, Frank took a 3D scan of her cello in order to create an exact digital replica of her own instrument.
+Using a digital scanning arm, Frank took a 3D scan of her cello to create an exact digital replica of her own instrument.